Laneways & Landmarks on the Best Free Walking Tour of Melbourne

 Side Trip

-Located at Melbourne Town Hall, the City Gallery, and the Visitor Information Centre gift shop are great pit stops before or after your free Melbourne walking tour.
+Located at Melbourne Town Hall, the City Gallery, and the Visitor Information Centre gift shop are great pit stops before or after the city orientation.

 Other outing ideas nearby: